Tropiicana/tropiicana/README.md

 > [!TIP]
 > For more detailed information feel free to check out my other links before interacting,
 >
-> however, i dont mind too much just be respectful yknow!
+> however, i dont mind if you do or not - just be respectful yknow!

 > [!IMPORTANT]